Indicating an impasse

 - Select the known error and click View.

-- On the Work Detail tab of the Known Error form, create a work information note to explain why the problem was not fixed.
+- On the Work Detail tab of the Known Error form (Work Info tab when using the Classic view), create a work information note to explain why the problem was not fixed.

 - Set the Status field to Canceled.